meraki/meraki-node-red/README.md

 ## Usage
 The repository contains flow files with a `.json` extension.

-You can download the file and then run `node-red filename.json` to launch Node-RED with this applications.
+You can download the file and then run `node-red filename.json` to launch Node-RED with the application file.

 Alternatively, copy the contents of the `json` file and paste it into the Node-RED editor via the **Import** option, then paste from **Clipboard**